College Planning Cohorts

 I joined the program as a rising 9th grader and followed the guidance in developing my 4-year high school plan.
 I served on the youth leadership board, collaborated on the math and science sections of the ACT Study Skills Project, and served as a summer intern researching information for "HBCU Scholarships...and more*."
 I was offered admission to Rice University, my top choice school.
 However, as Mr. and Mrs. Wynn had advised me, Rice's need-based financial aid policy did not offer very much money based on my parents' income and my parents felt that paying $80,000 a year to attend Rice was a nonstarter.
 While I received full scholarship offers from Xavier University of Louisiana and Spelman College, I had not considered attending an HBCU.
 Consequently, I am planning to enroll at Georgia Tech and major in biology in preparation for medical school.
 Erin [Kennesaw Mountain High School Academy of Mathematics, Science, and Technology]

-Our One of a Kind College Planning Process: Through our online grade-level specific curriculum, books, monthly meetings, 1-on-1 advising, and pairing students with college coaches, students are guided in developing comprehensive college/career plans to maximize the resources and opportunities within their school and school district.
+Our One of a Kind College Planning Process: Through our online grade-level specific curriculum, books, monthly meetings, 1-on-1 advising, and pairing students with peer mentors, students are guided in developing comprehensive college/career plans to maximize the resources and opportunities within their school and school district.
 Through our process of “Backwards Mapping” students learn how to develop a “Body of Work” to compete in what has become a hyper competitive college admissions process.
-However, our process does not end with being offered college admission, but continues throughout the admissions and financial aid processes until students finalize their May 1 college enrollment decision.
+However, our process does not end with being offered college admission, but continues throughout the admissions and financial aid processes until students finalize their May 1 college enrollment decisions.

 Our success is unparalleled.
 While national data reflects that only 0.1% of college students have been awarded a full scholarship, each year, over 50% of our high school seniors are offered one or more full scholarships.
 Schools to which our students have received full scholarships in the past, include: